rocky-linux/documentation/docs/books/web_services/07-high-availability.md

 echo "<html><body>Node $(hostname -f)</body></html>" | sudo tee "/var/www/html/index.html"
 ```

-The Pacemaker resource agent will use the `/server-status` page (see apache chapter) to determine its health status.
+The Pacemaker resource agent will use the `/server-status` page (see Apache chapter) to determine its health status.
 You must activate it by creating the file `/etc/httpd/conf.d/status.conf` on both servers:

 ```bash
 sudo vim /etc/httpd/conf.d/status.conf